Realiserad/fish-ai/README.md

 If no `api_key` is configured, a short-term token is automatically generated from your
 [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html).
-You can also specifyan `api_key` directly if you prefer to use a [Bedrock API key](https://docs.aws.amazon.com/bedrock/latest/userguide/api-keys.html).
+You can also specify an `api_key` directly if you prefer to use a [Bedrock API key](https://docs.aws.amazon.com/bedrock/latest/userguide/api-keys.html).

 Use `aws_profile` to select a named profile from your AWS configuration.
 If omitted,